When I launched The Intelligent Miner in April 2019, a guy called Andy Reynolds reached out to me via Linkedin.

 “We’re trying to set Inspire Resources on the path to become a B Corp.
 To be a B Corp, you have to have in your articles of incorporation, language that explicitly protects the interests of stakeholders other than shareholders and allows directors to make decisions balancing those interests.”

-For the record, B Corporations (B Corps) are businesses that “meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose”.
+B Corporations (B Corps) are businesses that “meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose”.

 The voluntary certification scheme, run by B Lab, aims to create a global economy that uses business as a force for good.

 I asked Reynolds if he knows of any companies in the mining space that are B Corps?

 “I spoke to B Labs about this,” he said with a chuckle.
 “They said ‘not only is the answer no, but here’s the list of things that we require applicants to declare any association to’ and it goes something like: international arms trade, drug dealing, child slavery, tax evasion, mining… Mining is actually on that list!